-To linger long on memories which evoke security, peace, a sense of the world being alright and everything okay.
+To linger on memories which evoke security and peace.

 But I think my memory serves me wrong.
-My husband and I definitely had upheaval in our lives, only now, it doesn’t appear as bad, and when I drive past the old neighborhood, it seems as if I can smell curry cooking from the Indian family three doors down.
+My husband and I definitely had upheaval in our lives.
+Only now, it doesn’t appear as bad.
+When I drive past the old neighborhood, it seems as if I can smell curry cooking from the Indian family three doors down.
 I can almost hear the buzz of a lawnmower cutting fresh grass, and I feel the quiet calm of streets lined with homes bathed in slanted light.

 Suddenly, I want to recreate that security.
 The belief of all being well.

-But the truth is, I have all the security I need – in Christ.
+The truth is, I have all the security I need—in Christ.
 I’m not supposed to find it in this world, because I’m made for another.
-We’re pilgrims passing through.
-On our way to the homeland.
+We’re pilgrims passing through, headed to our homeland.

-And on this day, when I’m tempted to look back with longing for a time which is past, I sense God taking me to the peak of the land, the whole scope of it lying before me, and in bold proclamation He says it’s all His, for He owns the cattle on a thousand hills!
-(Psalm 50:10)
+And on this day, when I’m tempted to look back with longing for a time which is past, I sense God taking me to the peak of the land, the whole scope of it lying before me.
+In bold proclamation He says it’s all His, for He owns the cattle on a thousand hills (Psalm 50:10).

-And it dawns on me…maybe Lot’s wife forgot about the eternal riches of a heavenly Father.
-Maybe she wanted security in a land which could provide none and she failed to remember to live as a pilgrim.
+And it dawns on me, maybe Lot’s wife forgot about the eternal riches of a heavenly Father.
+Like me, maybe she wanted security in a land which could provide none, and she failed to remember to live as a pilgrim.

 And I’m unstuck.
 Moving into the present with the promises of a loving Father.